Raptor Identification

 • Distinct long, narrow, squared-off wings, long tail, and a long-necked appearance.

-• When perched, they appears big-headed, and ‘crest’ gives a square headed-profile
+• When perched, they appear big-headed, and ‘crest’ gives a square headed-profile

 • Large bill, used to tear carcasses apart.